Omkarkoli727/Omkarkoli727/README.md

-👋 Hi, I'm Omkar Koli
+Hi, I'm Omkar Koli

-🚀 Enthusiastic learner exploring the worlds of Artificial Intelligence, Machine Learning, and Game Development.
+Enthusiastic learner exploring the worlds of Artificial Intelligence, Machine Learning, and Game Development.

-💻 I enjoy building projects where logic meets creativity — from training models to developing games and interactive ideas.
+I enjoy building projects where logic meets creativity — from training models to developing games and interactive ideas.

 🎮 Game Development
-• Developing games using Python and Pygame
+• Developing games using Python, Pygame, and Godot
 • Creating all game assets myself
 • Experimenting with gameplay mechanics and animations